CodeCooler/laravel-attach-image/README.md

 to the require section of your `composer.json` file.

-After updating composer, configure [image processor](http://image.intervention.io/getting_started/installation#laravel) of it not used before
+After updating composer, configure [image processor](http://image.intervention.io/getting_started/installation#laravel) if it not used before

 Configure app/filesystems.php add item "attach" to "disks" section